 These caloric amounts are automatically estimated by a plugin on my site and should be treated as an estimate only.

 I hope that your family enjoys this Cinnamon Pie Recipe as much as mine does.
-We can’t go without “gunk” for long…lol.
+We can’t go without “gunk” for very long…lol.

 It’s definitely one of the more inexpensive pie filling recipe’s out there, and one of the tastier great depression recipes in general, so add it to your recipe box just in case you need it someday.